rmrk-team/rmrk-spec/standards/rmrk1.0.0/interactions/list.md

 0x726d726b3a3a4c4953543a3a312e302e303a3a353130353030302d306166663638363562656433613636622d56414c48454c4c4f2d504f54494f4e5f4845414c2d303030303030303030303030303030313a3a3130303030303030303030
 ```

+> Note: submitting a new LIST with a different price changes the listing price.

 Assuming we change our mind later on and decide to keep the NFT, we can cancel the listing:

 ```